On this page:

 Canadian Language Benchmark Assessment (CLBA)

-Entrance CLBA tests for international students are free.
-If eligible, domestic students can get a free CLBA or CLBPT at CLARC (Calgary Language Assessment and Referral Centre).
+An entrance ELF Proficiency Placement Test (ELF PPT) for international students is free.
+Domestic students can get a free CLBA or CLBPT at CLARC (Calgary Language Assessment and Referral Centre) if eligible.

 English Language Foundations proficiency placement test (ELF PPT)